Hari-Nagarajan/fairgame/README.md

 Type `pipenv install` and hit enter.

-Type `python app.py amazon` and go through setup.
+Type `pipenv run python app.py amazon` and go through setup.
 You will also need to set up the config file, seen below in the Configuration section

 #### Installation Ubuntu 20.10 (and probably other distros)